harnen/p2p-service-discovery/doc/specs.md

 ### Waiting time function

 Waiting time function is used to calculate the waiting time reported to registering advertising nodes to regulate and control the ticket registration.
-The function should use the following input to calculate the waiting time:
+The function should ideally use all of the following input to calculate a waiting time:

 * Number of active registrations in the table for the same topic.
 * Pending on-going registrations (competing tickets).
 * Cumulative waiting time.
 * IP diversity score.
 * Node id diversity score.
+* Current utilisation of the topic table (i.e., how many slots are available for placement of new registrations).

+Given the inputs above, our approach is to define metrics whose scores are used to compute a waiting time.
+These metrics are used to reduce the number of congestion and reduce the impact of Sybil attacks on the topic table resources.
+Given a request from an advertiser A for a topic t0, a registrar R first computes a score for each of the metrics below:

+1. Uniformity score of the distribution of the per-topic number of registrations; i.e, how close the distribution of number of active registrations to a uniform distribution where each topic has equal number of registrations.
+2. Diversity score for the IP addresses of the advertisers that currently have a registration in the topic table of R.
+3. Diversity score for the node IDs of advertisers that currently have a registration in the topic table of R.
+4. Congestion level score based on the current utilisation of the topic table.

+A separate waiting time is computed based on each of the scores above and the maximum of the waiting times is returned back to advertiser A. The next question is how to convert each of the above scores to a waiting time.
+A possible and straightforward approach is to define a threshold (upper- or lower-bound) for each score and compute the waiting time as follows:
+* if the current score is above (below) the upper-(lower-)bound, then compute the necessary waiting time for the score to fall below (above) the threshold.
+This waiting time can be obtained by iteratively computing the score after removing the registrations in the oldest to newest order; once the score falls below (above) the threshold, the expiration of the current request minus the current time is set to be the waiting time.
+* if the current score is below the threshold, the waiting time for the score is zero.

+An important consideration when computing waiting times is to maintain a deterministic behaviour.
+In other words, there should not be a randomness in the waiting time computation; otherwise, advertisers will be tempted to send multiple requests to the same registrar in an effort to obtain different (i.e., smaller) waiting times.

+We are currently investigating other metrics and different ways of computing waiting times.

 ## Topic Search

 The purpose of placing ads is being discovered by searchers.

-Searchers on a topic also keep a table, the 'search table'.
+Searchers maintain a separate table that they use to keep track of on-going searches called the 'search table'.
 Similar to the 'ticket table', the search table also stores k-buckets of advertisement media by distance to the topic hash, and a new 'search table' is created for each topic lookup.
 The k factor of the search table should be relatively large in order to make the search efficient.
 By default we use `k=16` similarly to the Kademlia DHT.